In 2025, choosing the right EMR software is essential for UK clinics that want to enhance workflows, reduce no-shows, and boost patient satisfaction.

 - A lot of functions (clearinghouse, check-in) come only as paid add-ons.

-- Excessive clicks to be made.
+- Excessive clicks for simple tasks.

 Starting price: $199/month/provider.
 A free trial is available.